coxhin/coxhin.github.io/Some Piece of Shit.md

 ---
 layout: page
 title: Shit
-permalink: /Sht/
+permalink: /Shtt/
 ---

-You do really like shit, or why you click in? lol
+You do really like shit, or why you click in? lol \\
+Just shit somewhere else kid.